Paul Bril: Work

 His style changed during his stay in Rome.
+Initially he worked in the Flemish tradition established by Joachim Patinir and Pieter Bruegel the elder.
+These works convey a sense of nature that is exuberant, dramatic and colorful by using high horizons and starkly contrasting bands of light and shadow to create a sense of depth.
 His compositions became calmer and his style more classicising around 1605.
-This may have been due to the influence of Annibale Carracci and Adam Elsheimer.
-The works from this period have lower horizons and less abrupt transitions from foreground to background.
+Where in the past, art historian assumed that these changes were a result of the influence of Annibale Carracci and Adam Elsheimer, it has been argued more recently that the influence was rather going in the other direction as Caracci and Elsheimer. and those two artist were The works from this period have lower horizons and less abrupt transitions from foreground to background.
 The subjects are typically pastoral or bucolic scenes and mythological subjects.
 This late style had a strong influence on the development of Flemish landscape painting and was crucial to Claude Lorrain's formation of the classical landscape.